chikacc/Trove/com.trove.spatialqueries/Documentation~/how-it-works-bvh.md

     public bool OnChunkBegin(in ArchetypeChunk chunk, int unfilteredChunkIndex, bool useEnabledMask, in v128 chunkEnabledMask)
     {
-        // We create the results list only once per thread, and check for creation only once per chunk if (!results.IsCreated)
+        // We create the collector only once per thread, and check for creation only once per chunk if (!collector.IsCreated)
         {
-            results = new UnsafeList<BVH<MyBVHNodeData>.NearestNeighborResult>(32, Allocator.Temp);
+            collector = new BVH<MyBVHNodeData>.NearestNeighborResultCollector(32, Allocator.Temp);
         }

         return true;